Oregon State Labor Laws for Business Owners

 Other Leave Laws:

-• Parental Leave: Oregon’s Paid Family and Medical Leave (PFML) offers up to 12 weeks of paid leave for new parents or those caring for ill family members.
+- Parental Leave: Oregon's Paid Leave Oregon program offers up to 12 weeks of paid leave for new parents or those caring for ill family members.

 FMLA Eligibility: Oregon workers are eligible for FMLA benefits if they meet federal requirements of working 1,250 hours in the prior 12 months.